MA3STR0/applestore-availability-crawler/README.md

 About
 -----

 Apple has a pretty poor availability of their new products in offline stores.
 To get a model of your choice it's best to reserve it online.
-This crawler will notify you per email as soon as an iPhone of particular color and memory option will becode avaiable for reservation.
+This crawler currently can notify you per email as soon as an iPhone of particular color and memory option will becode avaiable for reservation.
 Then you have around 5 minutes to reserve it.
 There are many online services that do the similar iphone6-notification thing, but none of them worked fast enough for me.
 So I created this standalone server.
 It's damn fast.

 Currenlty works only for German stores, but this can be easily extended.
 Just send me a pull request or open up an issue and I will try add your country.